tamagusko/cfg/README.md

 ## Steps:

-1. Install [EndeavourOS](https://endeavouros.com/), and choose i3wm edition.
+1. Install [EndeavourOS](https://endeavouros.com/), and choose i3wm or bspwm edition.

 2. Run the script for automatic configuration.